German Embassy School Tehran

 The German Embassy School Tehran (Deutsche Botschaftsschule Teheran, DBST) is a German international school in Tehran which was founded in 1980 as a successor to the German School Tehran, which was once the largest German school abroad.
 The school serves kindergarten through Sekundarstufe II (senior high school).
 There is an international section serving nursery through class 8.

 It shares its campus with the former British School, Tehran (BST).
 After the BST's closure in 2011, the DBST acquired the BST's assets and established an international section operating in the former BST campus.
-It is located in the Dowlat district of Tehran.

-At the DBST, the German International Abitur after class 12, the upper-level entrance qualification or the secondary school qualification after class 10 and the secondary school qualification after class 9 can be acquired.
-The KMK checks the quality of the qualifications.
-A German-speaking kindergarten complements the educational offer.

-The German School has an international department affiliated with it, which offers English-language lessons according to the IB system up to grade 8.

-Eight foreign service teachers teach at the DBST along with 15 German-speaking local teachers and nine German-speaking kindergarten teachers teach in the German school.
 Around 300 pupils were taught in the school year 2020/21.

-With a differentiated language concept, the DBST provides the prerequisites for the acquisition of active multilingualism.
-With English-language lessons and additional German lessons, the international department provides good conditions for acquiring the German International Abitur at this school or for transferring to an international school worldwide.

-As a recognized German school abroad, the German Embassy School has been following the tradition of the German schools in Tehran since 1907.
-This work serves to maintain the partnership between Germany and the host country Iran.